charlieroth/charlieroth/README.md

 ## Hi 👋

-Fullstack developer using Elixir, Elm, Python and TypeScript
+Fullstack developer using Swift, Elixir, Elm, Python and TypeScript to build

 You can find me at the following places: